horsto/OCTRON-GUI/README.md

     1. Pull latest changes from main (in the github desktop app for example)<br>
     2. In your terminal, browse to your cloned repository folder on disk and ...<br>
     3. `pip install . -U` for installing the new code<br><br>
     If you ever mess up completely, do not despair!
-You can trash everything with<br>`conda deactivate && conda env remove --name octron --yes`.<br>Then you have to start with the *environment_cuda.yml* again (see steps explained below).
+You can trash everything with<br>`conda deactivate && conda env remove --name octron --yes`.<br>Then you have to start with the conda *.yml* again (see steps explained below).

 Follow these steps: